 Interested in Starting a Frontier Girls Troop?

-1. Familiarize yourself with the Frontier Girls program by reading through each page of our website.
-Most of the information you will need is in the public areas of the website, but if you have any additional questions, just email Kerry at firstname.lastname@example.org.
+1. Familiarize yourself with the Frontier Girls program by reading through each page of our website to make sure we are a good fit.
+Make sure to read through the FAQ page which will answer many of your questions.
+Most of the information you will need is in the public areas of the website, but if you have any additional questions, just email Kerry Cordy at firstname.lastname@example.org.

 2. Each Frontier Girls troop is independently owned and operated.
 Unlike other scouting style programs, Frontier Girls is not a 501(c)3 non-profit and is not an organization that you join.
 We simply sell membership subscriptions to our website, similar to purchasing curriculum, where you will find all of our programming materials and a license to use our name and uniform in your youth programming.
 Most troops are owned and operated by a local non-profit such as a church, school, veteran’s organization, etc. as part of their youth programming.
 Having your troop operated by a non-profit will provide you with liability insurance, financial oversight, a place to meet, and non-profit status which helps with fundraising.
 Brainstorm organizations in your community that you think would be a good fit with the Frontier Girls program.
 Examples might include:

 - Veteran’s Organizations (American Legion, VFW posts, etc.)